UsmanovMahmudkhan/UsmanovMahmudkhan/README.md

 I believe in building a strong foundation.
 Right now, I'm focusing on studying these key books and resources:

-* The Complete Reference by Herbert Schildt (Java SE 17)
+* The Complete Reference by Herbert Schildt (Java SE 17) - completed
-* Effective Java by Joshua Bloch
+* Effective Java by Joshua Bloch - learning
+* Spring start here - learning
 * Java Concurrency in Practice by Brian Goetz
 * Cracking the Coding Interview by Gayle Laakmann McDowell
 * Designing Data-Intensive Applications by Martin Kleppmann